PSeminarKryptographie/MonkeyCrypt/IDEAS.md

 **GUI**
 + add an interactive vigenere-square that highlights the column and row you're clicking on.
 + Less compact UI
++ Resizable/responsive GUI
++ Move to JavaFX for a richer UX
 + Add a drag and move functionality instead of clicking on the arrows for rotating the wheel

 **Cryptography**